-Franz Buscha is a Professor in the Economics and Quantitative Methods (EQM) department and a member of the Centre for Employment Research (CER).
+Franz Buscha is a Professor of Economics in the School of Organisations, Economy and Society at the University of Westminster.
 Franz joined the university as a Research Fellow in 2006 after completing his PhD in Economics at Lancaster University.
-Since then Franz has been an important member of Westminster Business School (WBS) and the CER, actively contributing to income generation and research output.
-His tasks in the centre are diverse, although in his current role Franz acts as mentor to junior researchers and as principal methods advisor on various CER projects.
-Within the EQM department Franz is responsible for delivery of Labour Economics at both undergraduate and postgraduate levels.
-He was previously a deputy course leader of the MSc/MA in International Economic Policy and Analysis and held the post of Director of PhD Studies from 2013 to 2016.
-In this role Franz was responsible for all processes that relate to doctoral study, including research student enrollment, registration, transfers and annual appraisal.
+Since then Franz has been an important member of Westminster Business School (WBS) and the CER, actively contributing to income generation, research output and impact.
+In his current role Franz acts as mentor to junior researchers and as principal investigator advisor on CER projects.
+Franz has also taught Labour Economics at both undergraduate and postgraduate levels and was a deputy course leader of the MSc/MA in International Economic Policy and Analysis.
+Between 2013 and 2017 he was the Director of PhD Studies for WBS and in this role Franz was responsible for all processes that related to doctoral study, including research student enrolment, registration, transfers and annual appraisal.

-Franz's research interests are in education economics, labour economics and applied econometrics.
 He has published in leading journals such as Economics of Education Review, the Oxford Bulletin of Economics and Statistics, the British Journal of Political Science and the British Journal of Sociology.
-Franz has also contributed to numerous policy reports and his research has been covered by media outlets such as BBC news, BBC Radio 4, The Economist, The Guardian, The Times and Huffington Post.
+Franz has also contributed to numerous policy reports and his research has been covered by media outlets such as BBC news, BBC Radio 4, The Economist, The Guardian, The Times, and Huffington Post.
 Franz also has a monthly radio program called Policy Matters on Share Radio.

 PhD Economics, Lancaster University

 European Association of Labour Economists